SteveALee/fullmeasure-blog/source/_posts/music-practice-with-alexa-and-song-master.md

 To get Alexa to speak a response, TRIGGERcmd supports a "Voice Reply" field.
 This can also be set to the contents of a file that is filled in by the command.
 But this is not available for the Smart Home commands which always just speak "OK".
 I wish this could be turned off for individual commands while others always spoke the response text.
 The only Alexa option is to make a noise instead of speaking anything, including "OK".

 But for now the common actions I require are mostly available with the simpler invocation style.
 And the longer style can be spoken for the others.
 I do plan to revisit the speech design and defaults in the hope of smoothing it out a bit.
+But for now thw chosen words seem to work fairly reliably without Alexa getting excited and triggering built in actions.

 ```cmd
 alexa mac play { on off }